connexcs/docs/docs/setup/information/audit-log.md

 # Audit Log
 Setup :material-menu-right: Information :material-menu-right: Audit Log

-All user and API events are recorded in the Audit Log.
-This includes all activity on the Control Panel & for your customer portal.
+The **Audit Log** displays all recorded user and API events.
+This includes all activity on the Control Panel as well as your customer portal.

 ### Columns